sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-41.md

 **Solution**

-The definition of `double` is a function that takes a function as parameter and apply it twice:
+The definition of `double` is a function that takes a function as parameter and returns a function that apply it twice:

 ```scheme
 (define (double f)